Cressing Temple: The Knights Templar Preceptory of Cressing

+The Knights Hospitaller and Cressing

-During the reign of King Edward II the Templar order was suppressed in England, with their estate at Cressing being handed over to the Order of the Knights Hospitaller in 1309, who preserved the Templar documents and charters of Cressing amongst their own records.
+In line with papal guidance, the Templar estate at Cressing was handed over to the Order of the Knights Hospitaller in 1309, who preserved the Templar documents and charters of Cressing amongst their own records.
 The manor, controlled by a prior of the Knights Hospitaller, continued to work as a large estate.
 It was targeted in 1381 during the Peasants' Revolt, when on Monday 10 June a large group of rebels attacked Cressing and carried away armour, vestments, gold and silver, and other goods to the value of £20 belonging to the Hospitallers, and burned books to the value of 20 marks.

+In England, almost all the property of the Knights Hospitaller was confiscated by King Henry VIII.

-The Hospitaller manor of Cressing Temple was dissolved in 1540, soon after the last monasteries, and on 8 July 1541, King Henry VIII granted the manor and lordship of Cressing and the half-hundred of Witham to Sir William Huse and John Smyth, one of the barons of the Exchequer.
+Cressing was confiscated in 1540, soon after the last monasteries, and on 8 July 1541, King Henry VIII granted the manor and lordship of Cressing and the half-hundred of Witham to Sir William Huse and John Smyth, one of the barons of the Exchequer.
 John Smyth's family held the manor until 1657.
 Following the Reformation, in the late sixteenth century there was a mansion on the site, now called the 'Great House', but it was demolished in the eighteenth century and only the farmhouse, granary, wagon lodge and stable yards remain.
 The mid-sixteenth century Tudor brick garden also stands and has been developed by Essex County Council who acquired the barns for the people of Essex in 1987.
 The farmhouse dates from 1618, and the coach house from 1800.
 Extensive archaeological investigations were carried out as part of a programme of improvements and updates in the 1990s.

 Cressing Temple Barns

-Cressing Temple is the site of three Grade I listed timber-framed buildings; the thirteenth-century Barley Barn and Wheat Barn, described by historian Michael Haag as "the two finest Templar-built barns in Europe", and the later Granary building.
+Cressing Temple is the site of two Grade I-listed timber-framed buildings (the thirteenth-century Barley Barn and Wheat Barn, described by historian Michael Haag as "the two finest Templar-built barns in Europe") and the later Grade II-listed Granary building.
+Today these are open to the public along with Tudor gardens.

-The Barley Barn, (English Heritage listing 1123865), is an early thirteenth century (c.
+The Barley Barn (English Heritage listing 1123865) is an early thirteenth century (c.
 1220) barn modified in later centuries, and is the oldest standing timber-framed barn in the world.
 The roof was originally tiled, and would have weighed close to 70 tonnes.

-The Wheat Barn (English Heritage listing 1123866) was built in around 1280 in the Romanesque style, and was altered in the early 1500s and 1700s.
+The Wheat Barn (English Heritage listing 1123866) was built in around 1280, and was altered in the early 1500s and 1700s.

 The Granary (English Heritage listing 1123867), built sometime just after 1575, is the largest granary in Essex.
-Today these are open to the public along with the later Tudor gardens and farm buildings.
-The barns and walled garden are a popular venue for weddings and civil ceremonies.